Heber R. Bishop: Personal life

 He married Mary Cunningham (1842–1905), the second daughter of Elizabeth Griffiths (1809–1869) and Scottish born James C. Cunningham (1801–1870), who was a mechanical engineer and ship owner of Irvington, New York.
-Cunningham operated successively in New York, Boston, and, starting in 1850, San Francisco, where he developed Cunningham's Wharf and was involved in the early development the city.
+Cunningham operated successively in New York, Boston, and, starting in 1850, San Francisco, where he operated his steam ship Senator, developed Cunningham's Wharf and was involved in the early development the city.
 Her sister, Jane Templeton Cunningham (1832–1888), was married to Darius Ogden Mills (1825–1910).
 Their daughter, Elisabeth Mills, married Ambassador Whitelaw Reid, and their son, Ogden Mills (1856–1929), was a prominent financier.

 Together, Heber and Mary had eight children: